Krzysztof Brejza

-Krzysztof Brejza (born 16 May 1983 in Bydgoszcz, Poland) is a Polish politician, currently serving as Member of the Sejm of the Republic of Poland, representing the Bydgoszcz district.
+Krzysztof Brejza (born 16 May 1983 in Bydgoszcz, Poland) is a Polish politician, currently serving as member of the European Parliament (MEP).
+He was member of the Sejm of the Republic of Poland, representing the Bydgoszcz district.
 Between 2005 and 2006 he was a member of the Kuyavian-Pomeranian Regional Assembly.

 Career

 Brejza is a graduate of the Law and Administration Faculty of University of Warsaw.

 In the 2002 Polish local elections he was elected to the Regional Assembly representing one of the Bydgoszcz City districts.
 Having received 1,512 votes and coming second on the Civic Platform and Law and Justice (POPiS) list behind Maciej Świątkowski, Brejza was not initially elected.
 Only after Świątkowski was elected to the Sejm of the Republic of Poland (the lower house of the Polish parliament) in the 2005 parliamentary elections did Brejza take over his seat in the Regional Assembly.
 He served only one year, until the end of his term.

 In the 2006 local elections, he ran again for the Regional Assembly.
 Scoring 2,874 votes in the 1st Bydgoszcz City district, he came fourth on the Civic Platform list and wasn't elected, as Civic Platform only won three seats.

 In the 2007 parliamentary elections, he was elected to the Sejm of the Republic of Poland from the Civic Platform list in the 4th district (Bydgoszcz) with 6,441 votes.
 He was reelected in the 2015 elections with 15,951 votes.

-His father Ryszard Brejza is also a politician, having been a Member of the 6th Sejm of the Polish Republic (1997-2001) and currently serving as President (Mayor) of Inowrocław, a role he has held since 2002.
+His father Ryszard Brejza is also a politician, having been a Member of the 6th Sejm of the Polish Republic (1997–2001) and currently serving as President (Mayor) of Inowrocław, a role he has held since 2002.

+On 3 January 2024, Brejza was co-opted as MEP in the ninth European Parliament, replacing Radosław Sikorski in the European People's Party Group, who was appointed as Minister of Foreign Affairs in December 2023.